hannestschofenig/tschofenig-ids/psa-tokens/draft-tschofenig-rats-psa-token.md

 - embedded in a CBOR Web Token (CWT),
 - protected by functionality offered by the CBOR Object Signing and Encryption (COSE) specification.

+Further details on concepts expressed below can be found within the PSA Security Model documentation {{PSA-SM}}.

 {{architecture}} shows the architecture graphically.
 Apps on the IoT device communicate with services on the secure world using a defined API.
 The attestation API exposes tokens, as described in this document, and those tokens may be presented to network or application services.